Representing the deformation $\infty$-groupoid: The case of Lie algebras

 \end{proposition}

 \begin{proof} The proof is given by the sequence of equivalences

 In the first line we used the natural isomorphism

 Notice that the assumptions on $\g$ make it so that $\g^\vee$ is a $\lie^\vee$-coalgebra.
-In the second line we used a straightforward generalization \cite[Cor.
+In the second line we used a slight generalization of \cite[Cor.
 6.6]{rn17tensor} for $\Q=\P=\com$ and $\Psi$ the identity morphism of $\com$.
+Notice that here the assumption that $\g^{-1}=0$ makes it so that

+even though $\Omega_\bullet$ is not complete.
 Finally, in the third line we used our Corollary \ref{cor:exMainThm}. \end{proof}